Product design: Product design expression

 Design expression comes from the combined effect of all elements in a product.
 Color tone, shape and size should direct a person's thoughts towards buying the product.
 Therefore, it is in the product designer's best interest to consider the audiences who are most likely to be the product's end consumers.
-Keeping in mind how consumers will perceive the product during the design process will contribute to the product’s success in the market.
+Keeping in mind how consumers will perceive the product during the design process will contribute to the product's success in the market.
 However, even within a specific audience, it is challenging to cater to each possible personality within that group.

 One solution to that is to create a product that, in its designed appearance and function, expresses a personality or tells a story.
 Products that carry such attributes are more likely to give off a stronger expression that will attract more consumers.
-It is also important to note that design expression does not only concern the appearance of a product, but also its function.
-For example, just as both visual design and product functionality affect user perception, both aspects must be carefully aligned when they are making a first impression of us.
-People usually do not appreciate a rude person even if they are good looking.
-Similarly, a product can have an attractive appearance but if its function does not follow through it will most likely drop in regards to consumer interest.
-In this sense, designers are like communicators, they use the language of different elements in the product to express something.
+It is also important to note that design expression does not only concern the appearance of a product but also its function.
+For example, just as both visual design and product functionality affect user perception, both aspects must be carefully aligned when they are making a first impression on us.
+People usually do not appreciate a rude person even if they are good-looking.
+Similarly, a product can have an attractive appearance but if its function does not follow through it will most likely drop in regard to consumer interest.
+In this sense, designers are like communicators; they use the language of different elements in the product to express something.

 Trends in product design

 Product designers must consider every detail: how people use and misuse objects, potential flaws in products, errors in the design process, and the ideal ways people wish they could interact with those objects.
 Many new designs will fail and many won't even make it to market.
 Some designs eventually become obsolete.
 The design process itself can be quite frustrating usually taking 5 or 6 tries to get the product design right.
 A product that fails in the marketplace the first time may be re-introduced to the market 2 more times.
 If it continues to fail, the product is then considered to be dead because the market believes it to be a failure.
 Most new products fail, even if there's a great idea behind them.

-All types of product design are clearly linked to the economic health of manufacturing sectors.
-Innovation provides much of the competitive impetus for the development of new products, with new technology often requiring a new design interpretation.
+All types of product design are linked to the economic health of manufacturing sectors.
+Innovation provides much of the competitive impetus for developing new products, with new technology often requiring a new design interpretation.
 It only takes one manufacturer to create a new product paradigm to force the rest of the industry to catch up—fueling further innovation.
-Products designed to benefit people of all ages and abilities—without penalty to any group—accommodate our swelling aging population by extending independence and supporting the changing physical and sensory needs we all encounter as we grow older.
+Products designed to benefit people of all ages and abilities—without penalty to any group—accommodates swelling and aging populations by extending independence and supporting the changing physical and sensory needs that are encountered in these groups.